giladno/UICoreTextView/README.md

-UICoreTextView
+CoreTextView
 ==============

 <img src='https://raw.github.com/giladno/UICoreTextView/gh-pages/images/screenshot.png' />

 # Overview
-iOS controls (such as [UILabel](http://developer.apple.com/library/ios/#documentation/uikit/reference/UILabel_Class/Reference/UILabel.html#//apple_ref/occ/instp/UILabel/attributedText) and [UITextView](http://developer.apple.com/library/ios/#documentation/uikit/reference/uitextview_class/Reference/UITextView.html#//apple_ref/occ/instp/UITextView/attributedText)) already support NSAttributedString, but UICoreTextView offers much more than simple styling.
+iOS controls (such as [UILabel](http://developer.apple.com/library/ios/#documentation/uikit/reference/UILabel_Class/Reference/UILabel.html#//apple_ref/occ/instp/UILabel/attributedText) and [UITextView](http://developer.apple.com/library/ios/#documentation/uikit/reference/uitextview_class/Reference/UITextView.html#//apple_ref/occ/instp/UITextView/attributedText)) already support NSAttributedString, but CoreTextView offers much more than simple styling.
-If your app needs to render both text & images, or have some custom rendering on the fly - then UICoreTextView is for you.
+If your app needs to render both text & images, or have some custom rendering on the fly - then CoreTextView is for you.

 There is another great core text library by Oliver Drobnik: <a href='https://github.com/Cocoanetics/DTCoreText'>DTCoreText</a>.
 My goal was to create a very tiny and easy to use component (2 files only!) which is meant for simple tasks.
 If you really need full control of your output, I suggest to take a look at DTCoreText.

-UICoreTextView contains 2 major components:
+CoreTextView contains 2 major components:

-* <b>UICoreTextView</b> - UIView based, used to render the string
+* <b>CoreTextView</b> - UIView based, used to render the string
 * <b>HTMLParser</b> - HTML parser which generates an instance of NSAttributedString.
 There is also a category for NSAttributedString, for easy creation of NSAttributedString objects.

 Examples